mdmtk/docs/edge/source/guide/csp/audiovoluimgr.md

 Description:

->This is the name of the Audio UI Profile.

->When adding a new Profile, this will be the name that is assigned to it, which must be unique for each Profile that is on the device.
-If a ProfileName is entered that is the same name as a Profile that is already on the device, the new profile that is created will overwrite the previous Profile.
-This name is the same name that would be used by the CurrentProfileName feature when setting the current Profile to use.

->When removing an Audio UI Profile, this name will be used to identify the Profile to delete from the device.
+>This parm specifies the name of the Audio Profile that will be Created, Modified, or Deleted.
+This name must be the same name supplied for the parm CurrentProfileName when setting an Audio Profile to be the new current Audio Profile.

 >**Note:** This value cannot be "FactoryPreset" since this is a reserved name for the FactoryPreset Profile that is built into the device.